Michael H. Gelb: Education

-Gelb studied chemistry and biochemistry at the University of California, Davis before taking a Ph.D under Stephen G. Sligar at Yale University on aspects of the catalytic mechanism of cytochrome P450.
+Gelb studied chemistry and biochemistry at the University of California, Davis before taking a Ph.D. under Stephen G. Sligar at Yale University on aspects of the catalytic mechanism of cytochrome P450.
 Granted an American Cancer Society postdoctoral fellowship, he then investigated mechanism-based inactivators of serine proteases and developed fluorinated ketones as tight-binding inhibitors of several classes of proteases, working with Robert H. Abeles at Brandeis University.

 Professional life

-Since 1985 Gelb has been a faculty member at the University of Washington in the Departments of Chemistry and Biochemistry.
+Since 1985 Gleb has been a faculty member at the University of Washington in the Departments of Chemistry and Biochemistry.